Acclimation of croton and hibiscus seedlings in response to the application of indobultiric acid and humic acid for rooting

 2015-10-05

 BALDOTTO, L. E. B. (2015).
 Acclimation of croton and hibiscus seedlings in response to the application of indobultiric acid and humic acid for rooting.
-Ceres, 62(3).
-Recuperado de https://ojs.ceres.ufv.br/ceres/article/view/4430
+Revista Ceres, 62(3).
+Retrieved from https://ojs.ceres.ufv.br/ceres/article/view/4430

 PROPAGAÇÃO DE PLANTAS